jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 Individually, each place has their own story, but when taken together they reveal some insights on where and how Salvador Allende is commemorated around the world.
 Overall, these places don't just tell something about Allende, but also the people who made these places possible.

+⚠ **Content warning: Throughout this investigation there will be references to sensitive topics, including violent means of death.
+Content warnings like this are provided before the specific sections that refer to these sensitive topics.**

 ## Who was Salvador Allende and why are places named after him?

 First, some notes on the name: